gitlabhq/gitlabhq/doc/development/doc_styleguide.md

 - Avoid adding things that show ephemeral statuses.
 For example, if a feature is considered beta or experimental, put this info in a note, not in the heading.
 - When introducing a new document, be careful for the headings to be grammatically and syntactically correct.
-It is advised to mention one or all of the following GitLab members for a review: `@axil`, `@rspeicher`, `@marcia`.
+Mention one or all of the following GitLab members for a review: `@axil` or `@marcia`.
   This is to ensure that no document with wrong heading is going live without an audit, thus preventing dead links and redirection issues when corrected